darshanprakash/SpringBoot-tutorial/README.md

-# SpringBoot-Microservice
+# SpringBoot-tutorial

-SpringBoot project demonstrating micro-service architecture
+SpringBoot project demonstrating features of Springboot for a production level application.

 credits:
 Shabbir Dawoodi